How is Real Estate Divided in a Divorce?

 How do we Separate Property During a Divorce?

-Any type of property that was individually-owned by either party prior to the marriage is considered to be separate property.
+Any type of property that was individually owned by either party prior to the marriage is considered to be separate property.
 Real estate owned before marriage can remain separate property when dividing assets in a divorce.

 However, this doesn’t always discredit the other party’s right to appreciation on a property still owned during the marriage.